wasiuadisa/mobileapp_laravel10/README.md

 Change the *.env.example* to *.env* and add your database info

-For SQLite, add
+For MySQL, add
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306
 ```

-Create a database matching your parameters in ".env" fe
+Create a database matching your parameters in ".env" file

 ```
 # Run the webserver on port 8000